Appointments with a Learning Adviser

 Booking an appointment

-Appointments take place at 101 New Cavendish Street, Marylebone and Harrow.
+Appointments take place at Cavendish, Marylebone and Harrow.
 You can book an appointment up to two weeks in advance.

 Need to cancel an appointment?

 Bookings can be cancelled via your ‘dashboard’ in Engage.

 The Royal Literary Fund Fellows are available to help you plan, organise and produce your writing work.
 Their services are provided by the Royal Literary Fund, a charity that aims to help students improve their writing skills, and are confidential, free, and independent of the University.
 Please note that the Fellows do not offer proofreading or grammar advice, and you may book only one appointment at a time with any of the Fellows.